Last updated October 21st, 2019.10 minute read

 About Bank of America

-The Bank of America routing number is a nine-digit code that helps you with all types of online banking.
+The Bank of America routing number is a nine-digit code that helps you with ACH transfers in addition to ordering checks.
 This number is found at the bottom of a check and online as well.

 The routing transit number or RTN uniquely identifies the financial institution with which you bank.
-Also sometimes called the American Bankers Association or ABA number, these numbers help eliminate confusion when transferring money.
+Also sometimes called an ABA number, these numbers help eliminate confusion when transferring money.

 How Bank of America Routing Numbers Work (+ a List)

 Any time you have to do any sort of banking, such as with your local bank or credit union, you will need to know your Bank of America routing number.

 These numbers may seem funny or difficult to understand.
 But the reality is that they aren’t that complicated.

 If you have ever done any kind of online banking or wire transfer, you have probably needed your Bank of America routing number.
 If you want to transfer money, you will need to know what a Bank of America routing number is and where to find it.

 Below, you will find a quick reference to find all of your Bank of America routing numbers.

 You will find each state followed by the routing number that goes with it.
 In a couple of states, you will find that that are multiple routing numbers for different areas.